Results Fine arts museum Chicago

 Chicago's most popular museum is fascinating with its extensive collection of works from around the world spanning 5,000 years of history.

-The Art Institute is the second largest art museum in the United States.
-Like all museums of international stature, the Art Institute cannot be visited in one go.
-However, it's not the labyrinthine size of the Louvre or the Hermitage, so you can get a good overview on your first approach.
-Originally, it was located in the Fine Arts Building, a few blocks to the south.
-Fourteen years after its opening, the need for a larger structure became apparent, especially as the 1893 World's Columbian Exposition was about to take place.
-After lengthy negotiations with the city's various departments, the new Art Institute opened its doors on December 8, 1893.
-Since then, it has undergone numerous extensions and renovations, and today houses a wide range of collections spanning five thousand years of history.
-A new extension was completed in 2009, under the direction of architect Renzo Piano, who also designed the Centre George Pompidou in Paris.
-This is the wing overlooking Millennium Park, from which the museum can even be accessed directly via a bridge.
+The Art Institute of Chicago is the second largest art museum in the United States, after New York's Metropolitan Museum.
+Like all museums of international stature, it's impossible to explore everything in a single visit.
+However, its surface area is more accessible than that of the labyrinthine Louvre or Hermitage, so you can get a good overview on your first visit.
+Originally, the museum was located in the Fine Arts Building, a few blocks to the south.
+But within 14 years of its opening, the need for a larger structure became apparent, especially as Chicago was preparing to host the 1893 World's Columbian Exposition.
+After lengthy negotiations with the city, the new Art Institute opened its doors on December 8, 1893, in the building we know today, easily recognizable by the two bronze lions guarding its Michigan Avenue entrance.
+The museum has continued to expand ever since.
+Today, it houses one of the world's richest and most diverse collections, spanning almost 5,000 years of history, from antiquity to contemporary art.
+Its latest major extension, the Modern Wing, was inaugurated in 2009.
+Designed by Italian architect Renzo Piano, who also designed the Centre Pompidou in Paris, this luminous wing overlooks Millennium Park, to which it is linked by the Nichols Bridgeway.

-You can now return to the second floor to admire Whistler's works, especially Nocturne: Blue and Gold-Southampton Water, where the density of the air becomes visible.
-If you still have some energy left, you can visit the interesting rooms devoted to American decorative arts (158-159, R+1) and those devoted to photography (1-4, first floor).
+Return to the second floor to admire works by James McNeill Whistler, in particular Nocturne: Blue and Gold - Southampton Water, a tribute to the misty atmosphere and density of the air.
+If you still have some energy left, take a tour of the rooms devoted to American decorative arts (rooms 158 and 159, on the second floor), or the photography collections (rooms 1 to 4, on the first floor).

 Did you know?
 This review was written by our professional authors.